-From KM 104, the hike will take you into the Andes Mountains and scale you up, down, and around this mind-blowing mountain range.
+From KM 104, the hike will take you into the Andean Mountains and scale you up, down, and around this mind-blowing mountain chain.
 It is an intermediate hike that can take anywhere from 5 to 8 hours all the way to Machu Picchu via Sun Gate arriving on the afternoon.
 There are many steep climbs and tight curves, however they’re all definitely worth the gorgeous views from the highest of the world in Peru.